123456789_123456789_123456789_123456789_123456789_

 h[:foo] = 2 # => 2

-If #key does not exist, adds the #key and value; the new entry is last in the order (see Entry Order):
+If #key is not found, creates a new entry for the given #key and object; the new entry is last in the order (see Entry Order):

 h = {foo: 0, bar: 1}